Why Your Brokerage Needs Real Estate Recruiters

 Having real estate recruiters is a recent approach as the solicitation of real estate agents by brokers was practically non-existent prior to 1983 when the National Association of Realtors repealed its bylaw restricting this practice.
 Recruiting was initially a secondary role of the brokers or office manager, who focused on recruiting new agents with little effort towards recruiting experienced agents.
 Priorities have changed since then such that some larger brokerages now keep a dedicated recruiter on the real estate team to bring new and experienced agents on board.
 The earliest recruiters were company cheerleaders who could smile and charm prospects into joining the firm, but a new profile of recruiters has emerged during the last couple of decades.
 These individuals are more likely to have a solid understanding of the real estate business and use metric-driven practices to standardize the recruitment process and improve its efficiency.

-Brokerages often use recruiters who specialize in new or experienced agents and may hold advanced degrees in their specialty.
+A real estate firm often uses a team of recruiters who specialize in new or experienced agents and may hold advanced degrees or have professional expertise in their specialty.
 Timelines have also changed since the early days of real estate recruitment since managers can now respond online within a short period after receiving a message on a new prospect.
 Accountability measures help ensure that managers follow best practices with regard to response times.

 Why You Need Real Estate Recruiters

-Brokerages primarily hire real estate recruiters to find and recruit qualified applicants in a range of positions, including real estate agents, mortgage brokers, and title handlers.
+Brokerages primarily hire real estate recruiters to find and recruit qualified candidates in a range of positions, including real estate agents, a call director, regional vice president, mortgage brokers, and title handlers.
 They generally do this by matching an applicant’s experience with the roles that are currently available within the company.
 At the start of the application process, recruiters will walk a candidate through the basics including things like the real estate broker job description and salary as well as training and advancement opportunities.

-Recruiters attract real estate professionals by running ads in various media and conducting outreach initiatives that generate interest in the company’s open positions.
+Recruiters attract top talent by running ads in various media and conducting outreach initiatives within their vast network that serve to generate interest in the company’s open positions.
 Real estate recruiters are accustomed to hiring available real estate professionals quickly before they find other opportunities, while still assessing their skills and performing background checks.
 Recruiters may also negotiate salary and other benefits with applicants in cases where the brokerage doesn’t set these terms for each position.

 Where to Find Real Estate Recruiters